MalachiCoberley/pythonPractice/README.md

     - run the brawl_db.py script to initialize/update the db, or use the existing one
     - call brawlstars.py to fetch and download maps, or set up a schedule / cron job to run it regularly.
 (Currently the BS api only saves the 25 most recent matches, so an hourly job should prevent anything from getting missed)

-## gameLearning
+## textAdventure
-It has the spirit of a text adventure but there isn't a lot to it. run gameLearning.py to play it. or maybe play the cliMon one instead.
+It has the spirit of a text adventure but there isn't a lot to it.
+I think I want to remake this with a little more OOP and the probably the bones of D&D run textAdventure.py to play it. or maybe play the cliMon one instead.

 # cliMon
 A really basic CLI pokemon clone. it's maybe too random to be practical, but it is mostly a game.